russellballestrini/SetFromConfigPlugin/README.rst

 Warning:
  Always back up your database before trying new plugins.
- The SetFromConfigPlugin alters a Trac project's database to reflect the option listed.
+ This plugin alters the Trac project's database to reflect the options listed.

  If an option entry is: